Due diligence reporting tool

 Do you retain any interest from client cash held on the platform?

-Several alternatives are available to clients, so they can obtain investment style returns on their spare cash, in some instances by locking into longer-term cash products.
-These include Bondsmith (from March 2024) offering a range of term deposits at several banks, money market funds, lower risk rate model portfolios and gilts and bonds through a stockbroker.
+Several low-risk alternatives are available, in some instances by locking into longer-term options.
+These include Bondsmith, an FCA approved third party provider that offers a range of term deposit accounts across several banks, NS&I assets, money market funds, lower risk rate model portfolios and/or gilts and bonds purchased through an investment manager/stockbroker.

 How much revenue is generated from in-house fund solutions?